ko-build/ko/README.md

 # Build an Image

-`ko publish ./cmd/app` builds and pushes a container image, and prints the resulting image digest to stdout.
+`ko build ./cmd/app` builds and pushes a container image, and prints the resulting image digest to stdout.

 In this example, `./cmd/app` must be a `package main` that defines `func main()`.

 ```
-ko publish ./cmd/app
+ko build ./cmd/app
 ...
 gcr.io/my-project/app-099ba5bcefdead87f92606265fb99ac0@sha256:6e398316742b7aa4a93161dce4a23bc5c545700b862b43347b941000b112ec3e
 ```

+> NB: Prior to v0.10, the command was called `ko publish` -- this is equivalent
+> to `ko build`, and both commands will work and do the same thing.

 The executable binary that was built from `./cmd/app` is available in the image at `/ko-app/app` -- the binary name matches the base import path name -- and that binary is the image's entrypoint.

-Because the output of `ko publish` is an image reference, you can easily pass it to other tools that expect to take an image reference.
+Because the output of `ko build` is an image reference, you can easily pass it to other tools that expect to take an image reference.

 To run the container locally:

 ```
-docker run -p 8080:8080 $(ko publish ./cmd/app)
+docker run -p 8080:8080 $(ko build ./cmd/app)
 ```

 Or to deploy it to other services like
 [Cloud Run](https://cloud.google.com/run):

 ```
-gcloud run deploy --image=$(ko publish ./cmd/app)
+gcloud run deploy --image=$(ko build ./cmd/app)
 ```

 * Note: The image must be pushed to [Google Container Registry](https://cloud.google.com/container-registry) or [Artifact Registry](https://cloud.google.com/artifact-registry).